prashantsp9192/RepData_PeerAssessment1/PA1_template.md

 ```

-total number of missing values in the dataset (i.e. the total number of rows with NAs) is 2304
+Total number of missing values in the dataset (i.e. the total number of rows with NAs) is 2304